 If your concern is about a senior colleague then seek advice from another senior member of staff, who should ensure that the child protection procedures are implemented and the LADO or the Police are informed.

 It is important to understand that a member of staff reporting a case of child abuse, particularly by a colleague, may undergo a very high degree of stress, including feelings of guilt for having reported the matter.
 It is therefore very important to ensure appropriate counselling and support is available for staff in such a situation.
+These principles also apply to vulnerable adults.

 Try to avoid being alone in a room with the door closed and just one child.